 Re: Making Life

 Join us on Wednesday evenings this September and October for a four-part series about synthetic biology.
 Explore what "synbio" is, how scientists are using innovative techniques to modify organisms, and for what purposes.
 Add your voice to the discussions while meeting new people and learning about state-of-the-art science and technology!
+These events are free, and light refreshments will be served.

 Breaking the "SynBio" Barrier: Wed., Oct.
 7 from 6:00-7:30 pm